menu icon

 • Roll cookie edges in mini chocolate chips or toasted coconut for fun texture.

-How to Store and Freeze Oatmeal Cream Pies
+How to Store or Freeze

 These cookies store beautifully, making them perfect for meal prep or holiday baking ahead of time.